 1 3/4 cups non-dairy milk

-3 tablespoons ground flaxseed or 4 1/2 teaspoons Ener-G Egg Replacer (the equivalent of 3 eggs)
+3 vegan eggs: (3 tablespoons ground flaxseed OR 4 1/2 teaspoons Ener-G Egg Replacer + 6 tablespoons warm water

 4 cups unbleached all-purpose flour